tari-project/tari/RFC/src/RFC-0230_HTLC.md

 ## Description

-#### Time-locked Contracts
-In [Mimblewimble], time-locked contracts can be accomplished by modifying the kernel of each transaction to include a block height.
-This limits how early in the blockchain lifetime the specific transaction can be included in a block.

-This means that users constructing a transaction:
-* MUST include a lock height in the kernel of their transaction; and
-* MUST include the lock height in the transaction signature to prevent lock height malleability.

-Tari [base node]s MUST NOT add any transaction to the mined [block] that has not already exceeded its lock height.

-This also adds the following requirement to a [base node]:
-* It MUST reject any [block] that contains a kernel with a lock height greater than the [current head].

 #### Time-locked UTXOs
-Time-locked Unspent Transaction Outputs (UTXOs) can be accomplished by adding a feature flag to a UTXO and a lock height.
-This allows a limit on when in the blockchain lifetime the specific UTXO can be spent.
+Time-locked Unspent Transaction Outputs (UTXOs) can be accomplished by adding a feature flag to a UTXO and a lock height, also referred to as the output's maturity.
+This allows a consensus limit on after which height the output can be spent.

-This requires that users constructing a transaction:
+This requires that users construct a transaction:

 - MUST include a feature flag of their UTXO; and
 - MUST include a lock height in their UTXO.